 For recurrent users, the most interesting sections will be the status of the current semester, including a list of changes from the last call, presented in Sec 1.3.
 In addition, each instrument section gives the specific current status for that instrument at the beginning of the relevant section (6.1 to 9.1).
 At the end of each instrument section the current Calibration Plan is given.
 Important dates and deadlines can be found in Sec.
 1.5.
-The version of the PIPT and the related tools are the same as for the 2017-2 semester, but there will be a new release of the PIPT for the Phase 2 submissions (see Sec.
+The PIPT has been updated since last semester.
+The latest version is v5.0, which should be used where possible (see Sec.
 1.6).
 It is also advisable to re-familiarise yourself with the details on the proposal submission (Sec.
 3) and to make note on important information (given in bold font).